judiMc/programming_tools/README.md

   or

-  2) If you don't have make installed use you can use pdflate to compile ex) pdflatex cppcheckReview.tex
+  2) If you don't have make installed use you can use pdflatex to compile ex) pdflatex cppcheckReview.tex

 ### Mac